ibm-cloud-docs/vpc/about-network.md

 | Instances can initiate connections to the internet, but they can't receive connections from the internet.| Instances can initiate or receive connections to or from the internet |
 | Provides connectivity for an entire subnet | Provides connectivity for a single instance |
 {: caption="Table 1.
 External connectivity options" caption-side="top"}

+For secure external connectivity, use the VPN service to connect your VPC to another network.
+For more information about VPNs, see [Using VPN with your VPC](/docs/vpc?topic=vpc-using-vpn).

 ### Use a Public gateway for external connectivity of a subnet
 {: #public-gateway-for-external-connectivity}